RachellGarell/second/README.md

 Random Commit 5: AtqEYNxUuNvOAQzb2woY - Added some unique text at 12:53
 Random Commit 6: tqoqmjkb3rTQygekqQqB - Added some unique text at 23:18
 Random Commit 7: uDrJxmeMCSnHswk2kpZq - Added some unique text at 10:04
+Random Commit 8: 6Rwjy0zXMAP6LipCTnM0 - Added some unique text at 14:13